Speech disorders affect how people pronounce sounds and their overall intelligibility.

 To learn the basics of speech therapy for speech disorders check out:

-I will say this A LOT here but home practice is CRUCIAL if you want any progress to be made.
+I will say this A LOT here but home practice is CRUCIAL if you want it to make any progress.

-At Speech Therapy Talk Services, we have some options for you today:
+At Speech Therapy Talk Services, we have options for you today:

-- On our Word Lists page, there are links to word lists at the end.
-On each word list, there are tips on how to produce each sound and some functional practice ideas.
+- On the Word Lists page, you will find tips on how to produce each sound and functional practice ideas.

 - Join us!
-Become a member for ONLY $5.99 and have instant access to hundreds of pages of materials for each possible sound in English and Spanish.
+Become a member and you will have instant access to hundreds of pages of materials for each possible sound in English and Spanish.

 - Check out our Articulation Materials and Guide eBook for a step-by-step guide for each sound, functional games, flashcards, and more!